-The Innovation Fund is a grant of up to $200,000 to support a new pilot study in gastro-intestinal cancer research that is sponsored by the AGITG.
+The Innovation Grant awards up to $200,000 to support a new pilot study in gastro-intestinal cancer research that is sponsored by the AGITG.

 Patients with advanced colorectal cancer often receive a kind of chemotherapy called Oxaliplatin.
 This is an effective therapy which improves survival, but it causes acute neuropathy.
 Neuropathy is nerve damage that causes pins and needles and pain on touching or swallowing cold objects or fluids, and numbness, discomfort and pain in patients’ hands and feet.